patrickbwarren/transam-triton/README.md

 64*0D "FILENAME" 20 04 ORG=1600 !END
 ```
 followed by whatever code is required.
 Note that the `!END` in this
-generates the address as two bytes in a little-endian 16-bit word, as
+generates the end address as two bytes in a little-endian 16-bit word, as
 required for the tape format.
-Thus the actual code starts at 1602.
+Thus the actual code starts at the
+address 1602.

 Strings in TRITON have to be explicitly terminated  by the ASCII
 END OF TRANSMISSION marker (`04` or ctrl-D) so that a typical string would look like